 The men stood in the doorway with arms slung around each other’s shoulders, looking up and feeling the weight slip away.

-If you are having suicidal thoughts, you can get help from the National Suicide Prevention Lifeline at 1-800-273-8255 or https://suicidepreventionlifeline.org/
+If you are having suicidal thoughts, you can get help from the National Suicide Prevention Lifeline by calling 988 or visiting https://suicidepreventionlifeline.org

 Data analysis and visualizations by Jeremia Kimelman, Erica Yee and John D’Agostino.